Clarkdale, Arizona

-Clarkdale (Yavapai: Saupkasuiva) is a town in Yavapai County, Arizona, United States.
+Clarkdale is a town in Yavapai County, Arizona, United States.
 The Verde River flows through the town as does Bitter Creek, an intermittent tributary of the river.
-According to the 2010 census, the population of the town was 4,097.
+According to the 2021 census, the population of the town was 4,419.

 Clarkdale, formerly a mining town, is now largely a retirement community and arts community.

 History

 Clarkdale was founded in 1912 as a company smelter town by William A. Clark, for his copper mine in nearby Jerome.
 Clarkdale was one of the most modern mining towns in the world, including telephone, telegraph, electrical, sewer and spring water services, and was an early example of a planned community.
 The Clark Mansion, a local landmark, was built in the late 1920s by William Clark III, Clark's grandson and heir to the United Verde Copper Company.
 The structure, east of town across the Verde River near Pecks Lake, was destroyed in 2010 by a fire of "suspicious" origin.

 The town center and business district were built in Spanish Colonial style, and feature the Clark Memorial Clubhouse and Memorial Library, both still in use.
 The Clubhouse is listed on the National Register of Historic Places.
 The entire original town site is also on the National Register as the Clarkdale Historic District.

 The mine and smelter closed in 1953, and Clarkdale entered hard times.
 Clarkdale was bought and sold by several different companies.
 In 1957, Clarkdale was incorporated as a town.
-The 1959 construction of the Phoenix Cement Company plant restored a modest prosperity to the community.
+The 1959 construction of the Phoenix Cement Company (now Salt River Materials Group) plant restored a modest prosperity to the community.

 Clarkdale was a segregated town for much of its early history.
 Mexican and Mexican-American laborers were restricted to living in Patio Town (see neighborhoods), with a separate swimming pool and park; the town swimming pool was marked "whites only."
 Additionally, Upper Clarkdale was designated for engineers and executives, while Lower Clarkdale was for the "working class."

-A portion of the Yavapai-Apache Nation is within Clarkdale's boundaries.
+A portion of the Apache Nation is within Clarkdale's boundaries.

-Geography and climate
+Geography

 According to the United States Census Bureau, Clarkdale has a total area of 7.5 mi2, of which 7.3 mi2 is land and 0.2 mi2 is water.

 Clarkdale is at 3545 ft above sea level at the confluence of Bitter Creek and the Verde River in Yavapai County, northern Arizona.
 The town is about 40 mi southwest of Flagstaff and about 90 mi north of Phoenix.
 Arizona Route 89A skirts the town on its south edge, while Historic Route 89A passes through Clarkdale.
 Nearby towns include Jerome, about 4 mi to the southwest, and Cottonwood, about 4 mi to the southeast.

 Tuzigoot National Monument, a 42 acre Sinagua pueblo ruin, is between Clarkdale and Cottonwood, Arizona, on land donated to the National Park Service by Phelps Dodge in 1938.

 Sycamore Canyon Wilderness lies several miles north of town.
 Sycamore Creek, which flows through the wilderness, enters the Verde River canyon about 6.5 mi north-northwest of Clarkdale.